 And because part of your job as a DevOps engineer is to improve and add efficiency to existing processes, you should demonstrate your ability to stay on top of emerging trends and technologies.
 Positioning yourself as a constant learner who is not content with the status quo is a surefire way to set yourself apart in the interview process.

-Given the emphasis on communication and collaboration in DevOps, soft skills are arguably much more important than in other engineering roles.
+Given the emphasis on communication and collaboration in DevOps, soft skills are more critical than in other engineering roles.
 Need proof?
 In a CA Technologies’ survey of 1,300 IT decision makers, soft skills all ranked highly for DevOps success.
-Included with these soft skills was communication (36%), project management skills (30%), and people skills (30%), all of which ranked above technical skills.
+These skills included communication (36%), project management skills (30%), and people skills (30%).
+All ranked above technical skills.

 As Dell engineer and chief security architect David Mortman noted in a recent article for DevOps.com, “Sharing is a key tenet of DevOps and if you can’t share what you know and what you’ve learned, then having that knowledge is effectively useless.
 You’ve just made yourself a bottleneck.”